donaldp24/cordova-plugin-assets-picker/README.md

 ```

 ### getById
-Retrieve a photo from the device's album.<br>
+Retrieve a photo with AssetsId.<br>

 ```javascript
 window.plugin.snappi.assetspicker.getById(AssetId, [onGetById][ongetbyid], [onCancel][oncancel], [options][options]);
 ```

-This function gets a Assets with [AssetsId][assetsid].
+This function gets a Assets with AssetsId.
 The return picture will be sent to the [onGetById][ongetbyid] function, returned picture is a dictionary value as following formats;
 ```javascript
 {